 Daphne was accepted into many top Physics graduate programs in the country, including MIT, Columbia, Yale, Stanford and Caltech.
 She went to Caltech pursuing a Ph.D. in the Space Astrophysics Lab under Prof. Chris Martin.
 Daphne was not only a brilliant young physicist, but also a very warm and compassionate person with a broad range of interests outside of Physics who brought a lot of lighthearted fun to the Departmental social scenes.

 Daphne's accomplishments in undergraduate research serve as great example on the opportunities available to aspiring physics majors.
 The Physics Department wishes to encourage undergraduate research and reward stellar achievements in this area.

-The call for nomination is announced once a year, towards the middle of the spring semester.
-The winner will be announced prior to the end of the semester.
-The awardee will be given a certificate together with a $1000 award.
+The call for nominations is announced once a year, toward the middle of the spring semester.
+The winner — chosen by the selection committee that includes the Director of Undergraduate Studies and two other faculty members appointed by the Department Chair — will be announced prior to the end of the semester.

 To nominate a student, send your nomination letter to the Director of Undergraduate Studies prior to April 10.
 The nomination letter should describe the research project the nominee has been involved in and be detailed about the nominee's specific contributions to the project.
 The selection committee will pay particular attention to the following criteria: